konpyutaika/nifikop/website/docs/2_setup/3_install/1_customizable_install_with_helm.md

 :::warning
 If you delete the CRD then
 It will delete **ALL** Clusters that has been created using this CRD!!!
-Please never delete a CRD without very very good care
+Please never delete a CRD without very good care
 :::

 Helm always keeps records of what releases happened.
 Need to see the deleted releases ?